malramsay64/phd-thesis/99_Frontmatter/abstract.md

 These transitions are made even slower by the suppression of rotational motion at the interface of the crystal.
-The results found in this thesis using a 2D molecule provide the basis for investigations in 3D simulations and experimental systems.
+The results found in this thesis using a 2D molecule provide a framework for investigating these effects in 3D simulations and experimental systems.

 <!-- markdownlint-disable-file MD025 -->